|Values are valid only on day of printing.|

-Detecting exposure to cadmium
+Detecting exposure to cadmium, a toxic heavy metal

 The toxicity of cadmium resembles the other heavy metals (arsenic, mercury, and lead) in that it attacks the kidney; renal dysfunction with proteinuria with slow onset (over a period of years) is the typical presentation.
 Breathing the fumes of cadmium vapors leads to nasal epithelial deterioration and pulmonary congestion resembling chronic emphysema.